netbox-community/netbox-zero-to-hero/modules/6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md

 - Use simple python scripts to read data from and write data to the NetBox database via the REST API

 ## Why Use Python Scripts With NetBox?
-If you have been through the previous modules of this course you will know that it's easy to add data manually via the Web Interface, but when you are dealing with a lot of data that can quickly become both tedious and error prone.
-Using simple python scripts has the advantages of saving you time and reduce errors.
+If you have been through the previous modules of this course you will know that it's easy to add data manually via the Web Interface, but when you are dealing with a lot of data that manual process can quickly become both tedious and error prone.
+Using simple python scripts has the advantages of saving you time and reducing errors.

 Getting started with Python is super easy and a lot of fun too!
 The [scripts](../../python_scripts/) included in the Git repository for this course will get you up and running quickly and within a few minutes you can be interacting with the NetBox database programmatically via the REST API.